Darth-Veidim/Delaunay_triangulation/README.md

-# Hello there
+# Delaunay triangulation
-repo for the seminar lecture

-## здравствуй мир
+This repo contains:
+- lecture slides discussing Delaunay triangulation,
+- pseudocode and implementation of the Bowyer–Watson algorithm,